JeroenElschot/device-drivers/README.md

 # Install/removal
 To install enter the command "make".
-Insert the module by using the command "insmod main.ko".
+Insert the module by using the command "insmod randomizer.ko".
 You can remove the module by entering the command "rmmod main".

 # Usage